arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 ## EPP &lt;check&gt; command

-TODO: probably better not to have a command extension.
-For Registrars it would be difficult to determine the suitable primary domain.
+__TODO__: probably better not to have a command extension.
+For Registrars, it would be difficult to determine the suitable primary domain.
 Therefore, it is better to not ask them to send it, but rather return the appropriate primary domain name in the response.

 `This extension defines a new command called the Variant Check Command that defines an additional primary domain name element for the EPP &lt;check&gt; command.

 The command MAY contain an &lt;extension&gt; element, which MUST contain a &lt;var:check&gt; element.
 The &lt;var:check&gt; element MUST contain one